ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/networksocket/DNS.md

 Network interface `gethostbyname()` and `gethostbyname_async()` failure causes:

 - `NSAPI_ERROR_DNS_FAILURE` indicates that DNS failed to complete successfully.
-Check host name and network connection.
+Check the host name and network connection.
-- `NSAPI_ERROR_NO_MEMORY` indicates that there was not enough memory on heap to make address resolution.
+- `NSAPI_ERROR_NO_MEMORY` indicates that there was not enough memory on heap to make an address resolution.

 ### Related content